 General requirements for Cuba Tourist Visa Card

-- One completed and duly signed application form.
+- One completed and duly signed an application form.

 - Photocopy of valid passport – passports must have at least one-month remaining validity beyond intended departure from Cuba.

 - Photocopy of a return ticket or travel agent voucher for a pre-paid package tour.